-The tri-tip has muscle fibers that have an amazing texture when sliced against the grain.
-The meat comes from the groin of the cattle, an area that stays tender, but is packed with flavor.
-The surrounding muscles develop a deep flavor from the workout they get living a pasture-raised lifestyle.
+The Tri-Tip has muscle fibers that have an amazing texture when sliced against the grain.
+The meat comes from the groin of the cattle, an area that stays tender and packed with flavor.

 This cut works well as a quick-grilling steak or as a slow and low bbq roast.
 We like it best charred to a nice medium rare, and served with chimichurri sauce.
 Always let this cut rest for at least 10 minutes after cooking, and slice against the grain.